Use your loaf - top tips for reducing bread waste

 - 3 eggs

-Cut the crusts off the bread* and lightly butter each slice, then cut into triangles.
-Arrange half the slices, buttered side up, in the tin, sprinkle with half of the berries or choc chips, then top with the remaining bread and fruit (or chocolate chips).
+Cut the crusts off the bread* and lightly butter and cut each slice into four triangles.
+Arrange half of the slices, buttered side up, in the tin.
+Sprinkle with half of the dried fruit or chocolate chips, then top with the remaining bread and fruit (or chocolate chips).

 Place the milk, cream, sugar and chocolate in a heatproof bowl set over simmering water, stirring occasionally, until the chocolate has melted and the sugar has dissolved.
 Remove from the heat.

-Make the drizzle: place the extra chocolate in a small bowl and add 1 ½ tbsp boiling water.
+To make the drizzle, place the extra chocolate in a small bowl and add 1½tbs boiling water.
 Whisk until smooth, then drizzle over the pudding before serving.

 *But don’t throw them away - instead, make breadcrumbs (see tip 4 above!)